paezha/University-AI-Panel/README.md

 to level up.

-In what follows, I do not plan to confront every single possible use case of AI as doing so plays into the intent of the Gish Gallop[^17], which is to defeat criticism by flooding the zone.
-As well, I reject the dilemma posed by the purveyors of hype, and I remain convinced that there are other ways for teaching and learning to be excellent that do not require AI.
+In what follows, I do not plan to confront every single possible use case of AI as doing so plays into the intent of the Gish Gallop[^19], which is to defeat criticism by flooding the zone.
+As well, I reject the dilemma posed by the purveyors of hype, and I remain convinced that there are multiple other ways for teaching and learning to be excellent that do not require AI, and do not require the moral, environmental, social compromises demanded by AI\[^Most discussions of AI as an everything tool acknowledge \].

 ## But really, what do AIs do?